 Look up through your log and see if you have any LSOpenURLsWithRole() errors.
 You will then need to ensure that your macOS user can execute that application and that this application is not being restricted by any Antivirus (see "The Runtime Tools" section higher up this guide).

-This is most often seen on Catalina, but Big Sur may also be affected, and is a general macOS permissions issue rather than any GMS2 bug.
+This is a general macOS permissions issue, rather than any GameMaker bug.

-You would need to ensure you are allowed to run the YoYo Runner.app application.
+You would need to ensure you are allowed to run the named application.
 Once your permissions are fixed, clean your project cache and then build again.
 All should be fixed now.

-macOS IDE Requires Extra Setup If Your Proxy Server Requires Certificate Authentication And You're Not Using GMS2 2.3.1 Or newer
+macOS IDE Requires Extra Setup If Your Proxy Server Requires Certificate Authentication And You're Not Using GameMaker v2.3.1 Or newer

-If you're trying to use a version of GMS2 older than 2.3.1 please be aware that the version of Mono 5 which GMS2 uses has a known issue in that it doesn't import certificate authority information correctly, so if you are using a proxy server which requires this information you currently need to use the certmgr tool which ships as part of Mono's install in order to add your CA to Mono's own store.
+If you're trying to use a version of GameMaker older than 2.3.1 please be aware that the version of Mono 5 which is required by GameMaker has a known issue in that it doesn't import certificate authority information correctly, so if you are using a proxy server which requires this information you always need to use the certmgr tool which ships as part of Mono's install in order to add your CA to Mono's own store.

-After this, you should find GMS2 connects fine.
+After this, you should find GameMaker connects fine.

-We would of course recommend you instead always use the current stable version of GMS2, rather than sticking with those old releases.
+We would of course recommend you always use the current stable version, rather than sticking with those extremely old releases.

 macOS Keychain Certificates For Our Websites